 Medical Alert Systems

-Medical alert systems, or Personal Emergency Response Systems (PERS), are commonly thought of as devices used in the even of a fall, but they also track movements in the home and include GPS tracking in case of wandering.
+Medical alert systems, or Personal Emergency Response Systems (PERS), are commonly thought of as devices used in the event of a fall, but they also track movements in the home and include GPS tracking in case of wandering.
 For more information about PERS, click here.

 Lock It Up